-WebGrab+Plus executes the scrubbing and modifying of the elements in a certain order.
+WebGrab+Plus executes the scrubbing and modifying of the elements in a defined order.
 Some of these steps have a named reference called scope, which purpose will be discussed later in this section.
-Roughly the order of actions is like this:
+Briefly the order of actions is as follows:

-- 1. scope=urlindex, compose/modify the url\index and grab the index-page(s) - 2. scope=datelogo, scrub/modify index\date, global elements and index\channellogo - 3. scope=splitindex, split/modify the index-page(s) in index shows - 4.
-Step through the index shows one by one - 5. scope=indexshowdetails, scrub/modify all other index\ elements from the index show. - 6.
+- 1. scope=urlindex, compose/modify the url_index and grab the index-page(s) - 2. scope=datelogo, scrub/modify index_date, global elements and index_channellogo - 3. scope=splitindex, split/modify the index-page(s) in index shows - 4.
+Step through the index shows one by one - 5. scope=indexshowdetails, scrub/modify all other index elements from the index show. - 6.
 Update decision.
-If no update - back to 4, next index show - 7. if: it is an index\only channel or: if no valid urlshow is scrubbed, back to 4, next index show - or else: - 8. grab the show-detail page - 9. scope=showdetails, scrub/modify all show-detail elements - 10. if: a valid urlsubdetail is scrubbed, - 11. grab the sub-detail page - 12. scope=showsubdetails, scrub/modify all sub-detail elements - 13. compose the xmltv elements and write them to the xmltv output file - 14. if more shows, back to 4, next index show.
-Else: next channel. - Not in this order, but with its own scope: - 0. scope=channellist, scrub/modify a channellist file - The order in which the scrubbing of the elements is done (in actions 2.
+If no update - back to 4, next index show - 7. if: it is an index_only channel or: if no valid urlshow is scrubbed, back to 4, next index show or else:

+- 8. grab the show-detail page - 9. scope=showdetails, scrub/modify all show-detail elements - 10. if: a valid urlsubdetail is scrubbed, - 11. grab the sub-detail page - 12. scope=showsubdetails, scrub/modify all sub-detail elements - 13. compose the xmltv elements and write them to the xmltv output file - 14. if more shows, back to 4, next index show.
+Else: next channel.
+Not in this order, but with its own scope: - 0. scope=channellist, scrub/modify a channellist file - The order in which the scrubbing of the elements is done (in actions 2.
 5. 9.
 12. and 0.) is fixed by the program, not important for the results and independent of the order of the scrubstrings in the SiteIni file. - The order in which the modify operations are done (in actions 2.
-5. 9. and 12.) is determined by the order in which the modify operations (for that group : scope) are listed in the SiteIni file.
-E.g. in 5. , the modification of all index\elements other than index\date, global elements and index\channellogo is done.
-It will modify these in the order they occur in the SiteIni file. - The range of actions for which an operation of elements is executed is called scope. - Some general supporting elements , like the index\temp and global elements (see 4.5.3 Special elements) have a wider scope (urlindex, datelogo, splitindex and indexshowdetails), because they are used as supporting elements for others.
-Because of this operations specified for these supporting elements will be executed at all these actions even when the operation is meant only for one of them.
+5. 9. and 12.) is determined by the order in which the modify operations (for that group: scope) are listed in the SiteIni file.
+E.g. in 5., the modification of all index_elements other than index_date, global elements and index_channellogo is done.
+It will modify these in the order they occur in the SiteIni file. - The range of actions for which an operation of elements is executed is called scope.

+Some general supporting elements , like the index_temp and global elements (see 4.5.3 Special elements) have a wider scope (urlindex, datelogo, splitindex and indexshowdetails), because they are used as supporting elements for others.
+Because of that, the operations specified for these supporting elements, will be executed for all these actions even when the operation is meant only for one of them.
 This can lead to unexpected results and unnecessary consumption of processing time.
 To avoid this the argument scope can be added to the operation (see 4.6.1.2 The use and effect of argument scope).